 Ingredients you'll need

-- Canned cannelini beans along with the liquid in the can: Don't drain and rinse those beans.
-The flavorful, starchy liquid will add body to the broth.
+- Canned cannellini beans along with the liquid in the can: Don't drain and rinse those canned beans.
+The flavorful, starchy liquid will add body and thicken the broth.

 - Carrots, onions: Our aromatics.